Artists + Residents

 Made possible in part by

-Residency applications are now closed.
-Open Calls usually take place twice a year; the next one will be announced here.
+Residency applications are currently closed.
+The next Open Call will be announced here.

 All artistic practices welcome to apply.
 Three-week minimum residency duration strongly preferred.
 The artist-in-residence is expected to lead some form of community-based public programming as part of their residency.